exkalation/gemgems/README.md

   * Implement score
   * Replace hexagon SVGs with "real" gem icons
 * Notes on current topics
-  * remove Nop again (does not have the desired effect)
   * combine model.grid + model.gems?
   * stop increasing counter when model not dirty (generates useless model updates)
   * split DragEnd into